berberman/arch-hs/README.md

 `arch-hs` will collect the information from hackage db, and apply it into a fixed template after some processing steps including renaming, matching license, and filling out dependencies etc.
 However, packaging haven't been done so far.
-`arch-hs` may does well statically, but we should guarantee that this package can be built by ghc with the latest dependencies;
+`arch-hs` can't guarantee that this package can be built by ghc with the latest dependencies;
 hence some patchs may be required in `prepare()`, such as [uusi](#Uusi).